-Adobe Ink & Slide: The Stylus and Ruler Duo Taking Digital Art to a New Level
+Adobe Ink and Slide Takes Digital Art to a New Level

 Technology has the potential to better our lives in the areas of work, home, and play.
 We’ve moved further away from writing and sending physical letters to emailing and communicating via social media.
 Artists have the option of drawing on the computer, no longer limited to paint brushes and pencils.
 Architects and artists alike have a new medium to work with: Adobe’s premier design tools, Ink and Slide.
 The process of creating perfect lines and shapes are made easier for the business mogul and casual artist alike.
 You may be content with your standard pen an paper, but this hardware makes translating your ideas to the computer easier and more efficient.
 Before you spend your hard- earned cash on a drawing tablet, consider the iPad compatible stylus and ruler duo for your next artistic purchase: